leikanger/leikanger.github.io/index.md

 -------------------------------------------------------------------

-# The neoRL network approach to autonomous navigation
+# The neoRL network for autonomy

 This page is intended as a repository of information regarding the neoRL project and autonomous navigation by NRES-oriented RL agents.